-The very environment that surrounds adventurers can be a detriment to their wellbeing, one of the most common is falling from a great height.
+The very environment that surrounds adventurers can be a detriment to their well-being.
+One of the most common is falling from a great height.

-Fall Damage is generally less lethal than it used to be however it is still a cause for concern depending on the amount taken and the level of character.
+Fall Damage is generally less lethal than it used to be.
+However, it is still a cause for concern depending on the amount taken and the level of character.

-The rules for fall damage can be found in the Players Handbook on page 253.
+The rules for Fall Damage can be found in the Players Handbook on page 253.

 Contents